 Lately, I’ve been working on the sci-fi epic series, Dune (it’s a little dark, so I have to pace myself and put happier, more hopeful books in between the Dune books).
 The books are set on a desert planet called Arrakis, or Dune, and follows a royal family that is exiled there and forced to rule there.
 There is a ongoing theme of merging with the ecology of the planet and finding that the place of exile is actually a place of strength (they end up taking over the universe… okay so kind of crazy, just read it).

 One of the early characters is the planet ecologist, Liet Kynes.
-His job was to observe and study the ecology of the planet, but had spent so much time with the native population in Arrakis, that many outsiders shook their heads and described him as “gone native”.
-In truth, he had become so close with the natives, he had in fact gained influence over much of the planet and had set in motion a plan to make the planet a planet of water over several generations.
+His job was to observe and study the ecology of the planet, but had spent so much time with the native population in Arrakis, that many outsiders shook their heads and described him as too embedded with the actual residents..
+In truth, he had become so close with the people, he had in fact gained influence over much of the planet and had set in motion a plan to make the planet a planet of water over several generations.

 I relate a little too much to this ecologist. (and now I switch from overtly scifi realms (ironically the book is about humanistic false religion) to my own religious convictions)